OlafZielke-EQ/MCQsim/README.md

 ![screenshot of toy example catalog and derivatives](https://github.com/OlafZielke-EQ/MCQsim/blob/main/pagematerial/ExampleCatalogOutput.png)

-***IMPORTANT***
+ ### EQ catalogs to PSHA/OpenQuake

 Earthquake catalogs, created with _MCQsim_, can serve as an input for PSHA, providing an earthquake rupture forecast for a modeled fault (system).
 As such, they provide internally consistent, physics-based branches of the PSHA logic tree.
 We recently streamlined the post-processing workflow to feed _MCQsim_ earthquake catalogs into the [_OpenQuake_](https://www.globalquakemodel.org) PSHA engine.
-Below is an example seismic hazard map for toy model listric fault.
+Below is an example seismic hazard map for toy model listric fault, using [_QGIS_](https://www.qgis.org) and [_OpenQuake's_]((https://www.globalquakemodel.org)) [IRM toolkit](https://docs.openquake.org/oq-irmt-qgis/v3.1.0/).

 ![screenshot of toy example PSHA analysis](https://github.com/OlafZielke-EQ/MCQsim/blob/main/pagematerial/MCQsim2PSHA.png)